amit-shochat/AWS-eks_terraform/README.md

 On the first terminal.
 >$ kubectl -n application run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://nginx-public-lb:443; done"

-The POD run wget function to generator CPU load on the Nginx delpoyment and force the HPA create new pod and new NODE
+The POD run wget function to generator CPU load on the Nginx deployment and force the HPA create new pod and new NODE

 **Clean up**
 >$ kubectl delete ns application